 I made that mistake early on with Marty, once I figured out he’s more of a horizontal scratcher, all the scratchers I buy now support that and get lots of use.

 For Marty, his favorite scratching posts are the The Original Scratch Lounge, and the PetFusion Ultimate Cat Scratcher Lounge.
-Both of these are available from Amazon, and replacement panels are available for the Scratch Lounge.
+Replacement panels are available for the Scratch Lounge.
 The PetFusion Scratcher is large and can be turned over for a “fresh” scratching surface.
+Both of these can be recycled, an added bonus!

 Both of these last a long time and are very sturdy.
-They give cats the option to lay on them or scratch without worrying about them tipping over.
+They give cats the option to lay on them or scratch without them tipping over.